nliautaud/storynator/README.md

-A simple html5 storyboard editor, with drag and drop and direct text editing.
+A simple local html5 storyboard editor, with drag and drop and direct text editing.

+Demo : https://cdn.rawgit.com/nliautaud/storynator/master/story.html (dropping images will not work online)

+### Installation

+Open the demo and save the page.

 ### Managing cases and parts